-The City of Tulsa adopted a City of Tulsa Regulatory Floodplain based on a 1% or 100-year flood under the maximum level of planned ultimate development under fully urbanized conditions that is anticipated within the drainage basin.
+The City of Tulsa adopted a City of Tulsa Regulatory Floodplain based on a 1% or 100-year flood under the planned fully urbanized conditions that is anticipated within the drainage basin.
 These floodplains are extended upstream in the drainage basin to a point where there is approximately 40 acres of drainage compared to the SFHA floodplains which only extend to a point where there is approximately one square mile of drainage area.
+Regulations for the City of Tulsa Regulatory Floodplain range from building elevation and flood-proofing requirements to other site and watershed considerations.
+Figure 4-1 maps the City's Regulatory Floodplain.

 It is important to note that while FEMA digital flood data is recognized as best available data for planning purposes, it does not always reflect the most accurate and up-to-date flood risk.
 Flooding and flood related losses often do occur outside of delineated special flood hazard areas.
+Figure 4-maps public comments related to flooding.
 Tulsa flood problems are widely dispersed and could be divided into several categories:

-- Floods along major waterways with very large drainage basins, such as the Arkansas River and Bird Creek; - Flash floods along tributary creeks and water ways that ultimately drain into the Arkansas River or Bird Creek; - Floods that impact streets and transportation systems; - Localized drainage and nuisance flooding problems.
+• Floods along major waterways with very large drainage basins, such as the Arkansas River and Bird Creek;

+• Flash floods along tributary creeks and water ways that ultimately drain into the Arkansas River or Bird Creek;

+Figure 4-2 Public Flooding Comments

+- Floods that impact streets and transportation systems; - Localized drainage and nuisance flooding problems.

 The master drainage plans identified the "problem areas" within each basin, analyzed alternative solutions to those problems and provided recommended solutions, many of which are on the City's CIP list.
 As noted in this section, nearly all areas of Tulsa are at risk to the flood hazard.
 For this plan update the planning team found it important to focus on mitigating flood risk in recurring problem areas.
-The areas are identified on the floodplain map in Figure 4-1 and described in Table 4-3.
+The areas are identified on the floodplain map in Figure 4-3 and described in Table 4-3.

-Figure 4-1: City of Tulsa FEMA Floodplains and Areas of Concern
+Figure 4-3: City of Tulsa FEMA Floodplains and Areas of Concern